-John A. Sunny has served as our vice president, information technology since 2015.
-He currently serves as Kronos Worldwide's vice president and chief information officer and as Contran's vice president, information technology.
+John A. Sunny has served as our senior vice president, information technology since 2020.
+He previously served as our vice president, information technology from 2015 to 2020.
+He currently serves as Kronos Worldwide's senior vice president and chief information officer and as Contran's vice president, information technology.
 Mr. Sunny has served in information technology positions (including officer positions) with various companies related to us and Contran since 2003.